|Overall Rating||Liked it!|

 Flex: Nice middle ground flex similar to the 156 Space Case that we spent a lot of time on.
 It’s not bad to butter off the tail.

 Edge Hold: The Space Out has the same mellow magnetraction that is on the Space Case which is perfect for riding in powder but also has enough grip for dealing with hard snow if you have to.

 Powder: The Space Out has float.
-It’s got an inch set back and it has an outstanding directional float with the rocker.
+It’s got an inch set back on side-cut so probably a good bit more back on board when set all the way back so it has good directional float with the rocker.
 The 157 rode a lot bigger in the little bit of powder we had and I don’t think I’d ever be concerned about lack of float going out in 3 feet plus of powder with the 157 we rode.
 You can really surf the powder like you are surfing a short board in the water.
 It’s slashy snappy and quick.

 Carving: Eh not the best here but it holds on a carve if you focus the power of the turn more on the middle to back part of the board.
 It’s a little washy but definitely doable.

 Speed: This has all the speed you need for any type of powder riding but it’s not really a groomer bomber.

 Uneven Terrain: Super easy in uneven terrain and